TABLE-RBI gets no bids at reverse repo auction

-Earlier in the day, it accepted all 39 bids for 1.1 trillion
+Earlier in the day, the RBI said, it accepted all 61 bids

 ---------------------------------------------------------------